How to Withdraw Retirement Funds: A Tailored Guide

 3. Target Date Funds Framework

 For many retirees, target date funds are a great option as they put your investments on “autopilot”.
 Target date funds invest and build your portfolio in a single retirement fund.
 As your target retirement date approaches, the portfolio starts to reduce risk.
-The catch is, target date funds target date funds are not all created equally.
+The catch is, target date funds are not all created equally.

 They have different associated fees, a variety of risk allocations, and they don’t take into account any other assets you might have outside the fund.
 Check the fees before you decide on a certain fund.
 Fidelity’s 2040 Target Date Fund charges 0.
 75% while Vanguard’s charges 0.14% yearly, although they both have a similar return profile.
 They’re particularly time-sensitive, so your choice of fund will affect your returns and how easy it will be for you.